 Frank joined Watsi on September 21st, 2015.
-Six years ago, Frank joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Frank joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Frank's most recent donation traveled 4,400 miles to support Megan, a newborn baby from Tanzania, to fund hydrocephalus treatment.

 Frank has funded healthcare for 54 patients in 12 countries.